nadhifikbarw/yawnmls/kubernetes/k3d/README.md

       client-key-data: DATA+OMITTED
 ```

-## Pushing to Local Registry
+## Pushing and Pulling Image from Local Registry

 Local registry setup using command above uses `5555` as exposed port, hence to
-push into this local registry, you need to tag image with something like
+push into this local registry FROM YOUR LOCAL MACHINE, you need to tag image
-`localhost:5555/image-name:v1` and push it accordingly.
+with something like `localhost:5555/image-name:v1` and push it accordingly.

 ```
 docker pull nginx:latest
 docker tag nginx:latest localhost:5555/nginx:latest
 docker push localhost:5555/nginx:latest
 ```

+When authoring the `Deployment` manifest, simply use the `registry` container
+name and its designated internal port (e.g `5000`), example:
+`image: k3s-default-registry:5000/image-name`.

+k3d has setup host resolution to correctly pull image from that local registry
+container.

 ## Delete image registry